keyaria/food-finder-app/README.md

 #### ChakraUI

-- A component library to speed up the designing the UI
+- A component library to speed up the designing the UI, this allows for quick UI development.

+#### ExpressJS / NodeJS

 ### Build Instructions